andyarensman/react-music-notation/README.md

 To account for the upward stem being off from from the left edge of the container, I can user positive margin on the left and negative margin on the right.

-Problems

-- For some reason, the beaming is messing up flex grow.

-Resources

 - [Make Awesome SVG Animations with CSS // 7 Useful Techniques](https://www.youtube.com/watch?v=UTHgr6NLeEw)
 - [SVG image without aspect ratio](https://stackoverflow.com/questions/50226255/scale-svg-image-without-aspect-ratio)